 During World War I, battlefields wounds were wrapped in silver foil and silver sutures were used to close deep wounds.

 Only during the past few years have scientist learned how silver works as a biocide.
 Silver ions can penetrate the cell walls of bacteria – without injuring mammalian cells – thus destroying the chemical and structural bonds essential for the bacteria’s survival and growth.
+In some special situations, silver is used to breach a cell wall thus allowing a drug to enter and kill the cell.

 For more information on silver and medicine, see Silver in Medicine Backgrounder.